reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - You have credentials to access the AWS Console
 - You have received permissions to create a new AWS account
-- You have a computer to run shell commands, `make` commands and python code (>= 3.8)
+- You have a computer to run shell commands, `make` commands, Node.js and python code (>= 3.8)
+- If you need a convenient place to work, then consider a [Cloud9](https://aws.amazon.com/pm/cloud9/) environment in the AWS account where SPA is deployed
-- If you are on Windows, you can install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) from Microsoft, or you can create a [Cloud9](https://aws.amazon.com/pm/cloud9/) environment on AWS
+- If you are on Windows, take the time for a full setup of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) from Microsoft, or use a [Cloud9](https://aws.amazon.com/pm/cloud9/) environment on AWS

 ## Step 1.
 Create or use an AWS Organization <a id="step-1"></a>